salieo/cropcalc-js/README.md

 //Output: {x1: 750, x2: 1550, y1: 400, y2: 800}
 ```

-Note that in production you would pass the data recieved from the Salieo API for the image you want to crop in place of `salieoData` (after parsing the JSON).
+Note that in production you would pass the data received from the Salieo API for the image you want to crop in place of `salieoData` (after parsing the JSON).
 In this example, `salieoData` has been initialized with sample data.

 ## API